hankelse/Wordle-Bot/README.md

 ```python
 SUGGEST_FIRST = True
 ```
-you can see the process that yeilds this, but for convenience, the default is False.
+you can see the process that yeilds this.
+If you already know what starting word you would like, set this to False for convenience.

 ### Verbose Outputs
 There are two settings that give you extra insight into the bot as it runs.